Organizational Services Division

 Calls for medical assistance are immediately dispatched to Fire and Rescue and Law Enforcement personnel.
 In cases of a life-threatening emergency, a dispatcher will remain on the line with the caller and provide pre-arrival instructions to the caller until the arrival of emergency personnel.

-The records unit is responsible for maintaining all official records of the agency and handling all public information requests.
+The Records Unit is responsible for maintaining all official records of the agency and handling public information requests.
 For information on how to obtain a law enforcement report or any other public record, click HERE.